Mission: Impossible (1966 TV series): Format

-Mission: Impossible is noted for its format, which rarely changed throughout the series.
-Indeed, the opening scenes acquired a ritualistic feel, befitting the "quasi-official" aura the program sought for the clandestine operations.

 Title sequence

 The title sequence began with the lighting of a fuse.
 The hand with the match was, until sometime in the sixth season, that of creator Bruce Geller; in the revival series, the hand belonged to Peter Graves, who was shown holding the match.
 The fuse burned from left to right across the screen over clips of scenes in the current episode.
 This was followed by lead actor credits.
 The show's iconic theme music played throughout the title sequence.
 In the fifth season, the series introduced a variation of the theme, coinciding with episodes featuring Dr. Doug Robert during that season.
 Though Robert did not appear in subsequent seasons, altered versions of the theme were used.
-The opening title sequences were created for each episode by optical effects artist Howard A. Anderson, Jr.
+The opening title sequences were created for each episode by optical effects artist Howard A. Anderson Jr.

 Tape scene

-Most episodes begin with Briggs or Phelps retrieving a hidden tape recorder and an envelope of photos and information that describes the mission.
-The recording almost always begins with "Good morning/afternoon/evening, Mr. Briggs/Phelps."
-(The only exception is the first-season episode "Action!", in which Briggs does not appear; Cinnamon Carter listens to the briefing.)
-The taped message usually continues, "Your mission Dan/Jim, should you choose to accept it" or words to that effect, with a brief explanation of the mission's objective.
+Most episodes begin with Briggs or Phelps retrieving a hidden tape recorder (or sometimes a phonograph record) along with an envelope of photos and information that describes the mission.

+The taped message usually states, "Your mission, Dan/Jim, should you choose to accept it" or words to that effect, with a brief explanation of the mission's objective.
 At the conclusion, the listener is reminded, "As always, should you or any of your IM Force be caught or killed, the Secretary will disavow any knowledge of your actions."
 The instructions on the tape were read by voice actor Robert Cleveland "Bob" Johnson.
 At the conclusion of the instructions, Phelps/Briggs is notified, "This tape will self-destruct in five [or, occasionally, "10"] seconds.
 Good luck, Dan/Jim."
 Smoke then rises from the recorder as the tape is automatically destroyed.

 Some early episodes depict Briggs applying a chemical to the tape and blowing air onto it, triggering a reaction that destroys the recording.
 This method was abandoned due to cost, and the effect was replicated by piping smoke through the recorder.
-The word "self-destruct" was coined by the show's writers, but became widely used.
+The word "self-destruct" had existed since at least the 1950s, but was popularized by the series to the point that it is sometimes claimed to have been newly invented.